fujitake/vantiq-related/vantiq-operations/docs/eng/prepare_csr4rsasslcert.md

 This is an instruction for generating a CSR (Certificate Signing Request) to apply for an SSL Server Certificate (RSA).

-The following is a common procedure, and it may differ depending on the intended use.
+The following is a general instruction, and it may differ depending on the intended use.
 Please contact a Certification Authority for details.

 ## Prerequisites